hashgraph/hedera-mirror-node/docs/design/contract-log-subscription.md

 "Represents a Hedera Contract Log event" type ContractLogEvent {
-  "The address from which this log originated in the account-num alias format"
+  "The evm address (if available, otherwise the account-num alias) from which this log originated"
   address: String!

   "The hash of the block in which the transaction was included"